2.5L

 Original lime plaster and Surkhi mortar walls of Awadhi and Mughal-era buildings.
 Conservation-grade lime paint specification, compatible with traditional substrates that reject modern emulsion films.

-Coastal-humidity bathrooms and kitchens
+Coastal-humidity damp rooms and kitchens

 Wellness studios, ayurvedic spas, yoga shalas